tnscorcoran/rhsso-3scale/README.md

 After authentication, you'll be prompted to create a new Password.
 Do this.

 A Token (RHSSO Get Token) will be returned to Postman.
 Click it then click Use Token.
 Click Save then click Send.
+You should get a successful API Response.
 ![20-use-token-save-send.png](https://raw.githubusercontent.com/tnscorcoran/rhsso-3scale/master/20-use-token-savesend.png)

 Go to your 3scale Analytics.
 Your counts should increment with each call.